 At 10fps, the device has a respectable continuous shooting speed too, although a capacity of only 10 Raw frames means its buffer will quickly fill, limiting its use to short bursts.

-Currently, there are seven EOS M-mount lenses available for use with the EOS M50, although an EF-EOS M adaptor also lets you mount EF optics.
+Currently, there are eight Canon EOS M-mount lenses available for use with the EOS M50, although an EF-EOS M adaptor also lets you mount EF optics.
+But there are also independent options from Sigma, Laowa and others - increasing the choice.
 The native lenses should cover most day-to-day and travel subjects with ease, but the lack of faster lenses – only one option, for example, offers an aperture wider than f/2.8 – mean that the system is not quite best suited to sports, wildlife and low-light photography situations.

 Still, with Canon’s respected Dual Pixel CMOS AF technology on board, the EOS M50’s autofocus system features accurate-phase detect AF pixels built onto the imaging sensor, although it can only use contrast-detect AF during 4K recording.
 This system is pleasingly responsive and has far more available points than the EOS M100’s, with face- and subject-tracking options too.